umr4nlp/umr-guidelines/guidelines.md

     :modal ((s5f :AFF AUTH) )
 ```
 In the document-level annotation of this sentence, *pardon-01* from [\[1 (4)\]](#1 (4)) is chosen as the
 reference time of the *fly-01* event, and it happened before the *fly-01* event.
-The author is positive that the *fly-01*
+The author is certain that the *fly-01*
 event happened.

 <span id="1 (6)" label="1 (6)">\[1 (6)\]</span>